p-j-miller/yasort-and-yamedian/README.md

 This directory contains a collection of C functions for sorting and finding medians.
 An extensive set of test programs is also present to verify their correct operation.

 These functions were created as the default functions supplied in the libraries of some compilers can take time of O(n\*n) to complete a sort or find a median (with particular patterns of data) which can be extremely slow compared to the expected O(n\*log(n)) for sorting or O(n) for selection/median functions.
 For example with n = 1,000,000 , O(n\*n) is ~ 70,000 times slower than O(n\*log(n)) - i.e. what should take 1 second could take 20 hours!
+The functions in this library have guaranteed worse case run times of O(n\*log(n)) for sorting and O(n) for median.

-yasort(), yasort2() and qsort() also can use tasks to use all available processors when running under Windows which can also significantly improve the execution speed on modern hardware.
+yasort(), yasort2() and qsort() also can use tasks to use all available processors when running under Windows or Linux,BSD etc. which can also significantly improve the execution speed on modern hardware.

 ## Functions
 ```C